lauranonato/lauranonato/README.md

 **Hello there** 👋🍵

 I’m Laura and this is my Github profile!
-Here I store what I have been learning about data universe and I'm always trying to keep it well update.
+Here I store what I have been learning about data universe and I'm always trying to keep it well updated.

 I’m interested in Data Analytics Engineering, because i love using technical skills to provide business insights and decisions.😄

 💻 Junior Business Analytics, working with toolkit: